ssiu/VAE-amazon-review/README.md

-# Generating reviews from Amazon review data using Variational Autoencoder
+# Generating text from Amazon review data using Variational Autoencoder